CrystianBM/CrystianBM/README.md

-- 👋 Hi, I’m @CrystianBM
+- 👋 Hi, I’m Crystian.
-- 👀 I’m interested in web development ❤️
+- ❤️ I’m a beginner in web development, but I love it!
-- 🌱 I’m currently learning about frameworks such as Angular and NodeJs.
+- 💻 I’m currently learning about React, Redux and MongoDB.

 <!---
 CrystianBM/CrystianBM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.